CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     [guestshell@guestshell scripts]$
     ```

-We need to complete a few tasks to update Python and install the necessary Python packages in Guest Shell needed for
+You need to complete a few tasks to update Python and install the necessary Python packages in Guest Shell needed for
 our Bot script.

 5. The Webex Teams API uses the [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication)